glouppe/info8006-introduction-to-ai/lecture5.md

 ???

+R: make sure to introduce the purpose of probability for inference under uncertainty
 R: double check consistency of notations (p, P, bold P, etc)
 R: insist on the formalism of bayesian networks. have precise definitions
 R: make sure they know what is a latent variable model